sigmorphon/2021Task0/README.md

 ### Timeline

-* ***February 25, 2021***: Training data for English, German, Portuguese and Russian are released.
+* ***February 25, 2021***: Training data for English, German, ~~Portuguese~~ Dutch and Russian are released.
 In contrast to previous year’s shared tasks, the data are in IPA.
 We invite participants to report errors.
 * ***March 8, 2021***: Neural and non-neural baselines for development languages released.
 * ***May 1, 2021***: Development data for nonce inflections are released.
 (This includes human judgements.)
 * ***May 23, 2021***: Test data for the nonce inflections are released.
 (This excludes human judgements.)